LukaszGryziewicz/schedule/README.md

-JSON representation of schedule items for mate interview
+💻 JSON representation of schedule items for Mate interview